reason-healthcare/AHRQ-CDS-Connect-Authoring-Tool/frontend/TEST_ISSUES_AND_FIX_PLAN.md

 ## Notes

-- **ModifierModal and Recommendations tests are now passing** - These were fixed in previous sessions
+- **✅ All 7 new failures from type improvements have been fixed**
+- **VSACOptionsAction and ArtifactElement tests** - ✅ Fixed by updating test expectations to match new behavior
+- **ModifierModal tests** - ✅ Fixed by correcting operator filtering and CheckExistenceModifier value handling
-- **ExternalCql test** - The mutation rejection logic needs investigation
+- **ExternalCql test** - Existing issue, mutation rejection logic needs investigation
-- **Tester test** - This is a lower priority issue related to CQL execution with DSTU2 patient data
+- **Tester test** - Existing issue, lower priority related to CQL execution with DSTU2 patient data
 - All other test suites are passing (72/74 test suites)